MOZYME

 The keyword MOZYME replaces the standard SCF procedure with a localized molecular orbital (LMO) method.
 MOZYME was developed to allow very large organic compounds, specifically enzymes, to be easily calculated.
-The time required for a SCF calculation increases approximately linearly with the size of the system, see literature on MOZYME.
+The time required for a SCF calculation increases approximately linearly with the size of the system, see literature on MOZYME and Modeling proteins.
+MOZYME jobs do not run faster when a GPU chip is used.

-Memory considerations: With 1Gb of RAM, systems of up to 10,000 atoms can be run without paging.
+With 1Gb of RAM, systems of up to 10,000 atoms can be run without paging.
 Above about 11,000 atoms, paging becomes severe, and jobs take longer than necessary.
 With 2Gb of RAM, systems of up to 18,500 atoms can be run without significant paging.
-Above that, the interatomic distance array cannot be created.
-For a system of 19,000 atoms, the interatomic distance array would use 4*19000^2 bytes, or 1.4Gb.
-When MOZYME is used for large systems, the machine becomes very slow for other activities.
+A system of 36,774 atoms ran successfully using 8.2Gb of memory, but each geometry optimization cycle took about two hours.

 If polarizabilities are required, use STATIC.
 If keyword POLAR is used, then STATIC will be used instead.